Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Another hears, “I am finding this difficult to talk about,” and assumes the whole relationship is slipping.

 This is why emotional safety matters so much.
-Without it, the conversation becomes harder than the actual issue.
+Without it, the conversation becomes harder than the actual concern.

 How Unsafe Communication Slowly Damages Intimacy